khoait/DCE.PCF/README.md

    ```
    msbuild /t:build /restore /p:configuration=Release
    ```
-3. you can find an managed solution and an unmanaged solution will be created in the output folder under `solution/bin/Release`
+3. you can find a managed solution and an unmanaged solution created in the output folder under `solution/bin/Release`